-Initial Numbers The smallest The largest How many Player 1 Player 2 number in your sequence number in your sequence All numbers in a sequence (in ascending order) numbers are there in your sequence?
+Initial N Player 1 umbers Player 2 The smallest number in your sequence The largest number in your sequence All numbers in a sequence (in ascending order) How many numbers are there in your sequence?
 Winner teacher should stop the game and start a discussion, when she feels that the students are getting tired or bored of repeating the game.)